Tishani Doshi interviews, reviews & books of the year choices for A God at the Door

 POET OF HONOUR FEATURE IN ARS NOTORIA

-Tishani was featured in Ars Notoria, along with three poems from her forthcoming collection A God at the Door.
+Tishani was featured as Poet of Honour in Ars Notoria on 2 March 2021.
+With three poems from her fourth collection A God at the Door.
 Illustrated with photos of Tishani dancing the piece she devised to accompany her 2018 Girls Are Coming Out of the Woods tour.
 Read the Poet of Honour feature here.

 MY LIFE IN BOOKS INTERVIEW IN IRELAND'S SUNDAY INDEPENDENT